deadwood2/AROS/INSTALL.md

 For example, "MAKE_JOBS=4 ./rebuild.sh" means four parallel make jobs can be used.
 By default, three parallel make jobs are allowed.

+Additional options can be passed to the configure script with the environment variable EXTRA_CONFIGURE_OPTS.

 Proceed to build selection below

 ### Linux-x86_64